Skip to main content

 What happens on World Day Against Trafficking in Persons?

-In the years since it was established, World Day Against Trafficking in Persons has been recognized both by the United Nations Office on Drugs and Crime and by non-governmental activists and nonprofits.
+In the years since its establishment, World Day Against Trafficking in Persons has been recognized by both the United Nations Office on Drugs and Crime and by non-governmental activists and nonprofits.
 July 30 has become a crucial rallying point for all those seeking to end human trafficking.
 Many organizations use the date as an opportunity to focus on raising awareness.

 Often, a blue heart is used in association with World Day Against Trafficking in Persons.
-The Blue Heart Campaign is a year-round initiative for human trafficking awareness and prevention.
+The Blue Heart Campaign is a year-round initiative dedicated to raising awareness and preventing human trafficking.
 The blue heart has a dual meaning, intended to represent “the sadness of those who are trafficked, while reminding us of the cold-heartedness of those who buy and sell fellow human beings.”

 How can you participate in World Day Against Trafficking in Persons Day?